NNPDF/nnpdf/doc/sphinx/source/vp/resolving_dependencies.rst

 *outermost one that satisfies all the dependencies* (there is also a unique private stack frame per action not shown in the figures above).
-That's why, in the graph above, `results` appears only once:
-Since it doesn't depend on the value of `parameter` (it doesn't appear in its signature), it is computed in the root namespace, rather than once in each of the `scan_params` namespaces.
+That's why, in the graph above, `results` appears only once: since it doesn't depend on the value of `parameter` (it doesn't appear in its signature), it is computed in the root namespace, rather than once in each of the `scan_params` namespaces.
 If we instead had this: